matthewfeickert/failing-repo2docker-with-dockerfile/README.md

 Example repository to demonstrate repo2docker failure for minimal example Dockerfile

+**Note:** For reproducibility reasons in [PR #5](https://github.com/matthewfeickert/failing-repo2docker-with-dockerfile/pull/5) the Dockerfile has been made non-minimal to allow for lock file creation with `pip-tools`.

 ## Crossposted Issues

 * [`binder-examples/minimal-dockerfile` Issue #8](https://github.com/binder-examples/minimal-dockerfile/issues/8#issuecomment-1374100001): forked but unchanged repo does not launch on mybinder.org